Case study · NO. 02

 Making real results score it

-The foundation worked in days; real results took the time.
-FIFA’s 48-team format means full tiebreak ladders, head-to-head mini-tables, and an official constraint table that routes the eight best third-placed teams — regulations as load-bearing code.
-Standings only publish once a group’s six matches all finish, so scores never flicker, and a hand-published admin result overrides any feed glitch.
-The knockouts are scoring now.
-No leaderboard drama yet — but it’s coming.
+The bracket itself worked in days; scoring it against reality took the time.
+FIFA’s new 48-team format comes with full tiebreak ladders, head-to-head mini-tables, and an official constraint table that routes the eight best third-placed teams — regulations as load-bearing code.
+It’s exactly the kind of work I’d never have attempted solo before coding agents: Claude Code turned the tournament regulations into a rule engine I could test, which left me free to sweat the judgment calls — standings only publish once a group’s six matches all finish, so scores never flicker, and a hand-published admin result overrides any feed glitch.